Jerusalem Light Rail: Extension plans

 The Jerusalem Municipality has plans to build eight bus rapid transit (BRT) and light rail lines across the city.

-Extensions of the red line are under construction in both directions: to the settlement of Neve Yaakov in the North and to Kiryat Menachem in the South.
-A further extension to the Ein Kerem campus of Hadassah Medical Center is planned.
-This extension will include an underground section without stops west of Ora junction.
+Extensions of the red line were recently completed in both directions: to the settlement of Neve Yaakov in the North and to Hadassah Medical Center in the South.
+This extension includes an underground section without stops west of Ora junction.

 Red line

 Initial extensions to the Red Line were planned to the settlement of Neve Yaakov in Northeastern Jerusalem and the neighborhood of Ein Karem (near Hadassah Hospital) in the Southwest.
 Former mayor Uri Lupolianski stated that they would be completed at the same time as the rest of the line.
 In 2008, French company Egis Rail won an 11.9 million Euro contract to carry out some of the design work.
 However, in March 2009, CityPass turned down implementing the project.
 In May 2010 the Jerusalem Municipality announced that the extensions would be built by the state authorities rather than a private company.
-The extension to Hadassah Hospital from Mount Herzl is particularly challenging and will involve a complex path with complicated bridging works.
-As of summer 2012, while works on the extension have not begun, the line's final terminal station, next to Hadassah's new inpatient building is nevertheless being built during the construction of the inpatient building – in order not to disrupt hospital operations later after the new building will be completed.
+The extension to Hadassah Hospital from Mount Herzl was particularly challenging as it involved a complex path with complicated bridging works.
+As of summer 2012, while works on the extension had not yet begun, the line's final terminal station, next to Hadassah's new inpatient building, was already being built, during the construction of the inpatient building – in order not to disrupt hospital operations after the new building would be completed.
 Also planned are branches to the Red Line that would create a "campus line" connecting the Mount Scopus and Givat Ram campuses of the Hebrew University.

 Blue line

 The Blue Line from the settlement of Ramot to the settlement of Gilo is currently served by buses moving on a dedicated bus lane, and is planned to be converted to light rail.
-It will include an underground section in the city center with three underground stops: Mea Shearim, Tzfania, and Bar Ilan.
+It will include an underground section in the city center with three underground stops: Avodat Israel, Tzfania, and Bar Ilan.
 The 23 km Blue Line will run from the Ramot district in the northwest, through the city centre up to Talpiot and Gilo, with branches to Malkha and Mount Scopus.
 It will have 42 stops and ridership is predicted at 250,000 passengers/day.
-The Blue Line, scheduled to open in 2023, was approved on December 3, 2017 by the district committee for planning and construction.
+The Blue Line, scheduled to open in 2029, was approved on December 3, 2017 by the district committee for planning and construction.

 Green line

 The 19.6 km Green Line will link the two campuses of the Hebrew University and continue south via Pat junction to the settlement of Gilo.
 It will pass the Binyanei-Hauma terminus of the A1 fast line railway, then cross the existing Red Line tram route and run to Mount Scopus.
 There would be 36 stops, and ridership is predicted at 200,000 passengers/day.
-The line was approved by the Jerusalem city council in June 2016.
+The line was approved by the Jerusalem city council in June 2016 and is scheduled to open in 2027.
 Infrastructure and construction tenders have been issued and awarded.